How I Created My Own Personal URL Shortener

 wrangler login

-And initialise a new project from your worker
+Initialize a local project from your existing worker:

 wrangler init --from-dash shorten